-An entitled worker doesn’t need to be automatically enrolled.
+An entitled worker doesn’t need to be auto-enrolled.

 They can ask to join an employer’s pension scheme but an employer doesn’t need to pay money into their pension pots unless they’d like to.